Scholarship Award Policy

 Coyote Commitment Scholarship Program

-The Coyote Commitment Scholarship offers incoming students a guaranteed annual dollar amount predicated on meeting required credentials.
+The Coyote Commitment Scholarship and USD Grant program offer incoming students a guaranteed annual dollar amount predicated on meeting required credentials.
 The actual funds to support a Coyote Commitment Scholarship will be fulfilled through various sources including departmental scholarships.
 On student financial aid accounts, the Coyote Commitment Scholarship level will be noted.
 If a donor appreciation letter is requested, students will be notified via email.

-In addition, the Coyote Commitment Veritas, Foundation, Distinction, Leadership and Achievement Scholarships require a 3.0 cumulative grade point average for renewal and the Promise and Grant require a 2.5.
+In addition, the Coyote Commitment Heritage, Veritas, Excellence, Foundation, Distinction, Leadership and Achievement Scholarships require a 3.0 cumulative grade point average for renewal and the Promise and USD Grant require a 2.5.
 Graduate Transfer Scholarships mirror the Coyote Commitment amounts and renewal requirements.
 This scholarship program is available for eight consecutive undergraduate or graduate semesters (fall/spring) and recipients must complete full-time enrollment in each academic year.

-If a student is the recipient of a premier scholarship, the Coyote Commitment Scholarship offer previously made by the University will be replaced with the new award(s).
+If a student is the recipient of a premier scholarship, the Coyote Commitment Scholarship or USD Grant offer previously made by the University will be replaced with the new award(s).

 Additional USD Scholarships and Requirements